cosmos/ibc-go/docs/ibc/light-clients/client-state.md

 # Implementing the ClientState interface

-Learn how to implement the [Client State](https://github.com/cosmos/ibc-go/blob/main/modules/core/exported/client.go#L36) interface.
+Learn how to implement the [Client State](https://github.com/cosmos/ibc-go/blob/v6.0.0-rc1/modules/core/exported/client.go#L40) interface.

 ### ClientType

 `ClientType` should return a unique string identifier of the light client.
+This will be used when generating a client identifier.
+The format is created as follows: `ClientTypes-{N}` where `{N}` is the unique global nonce associated with a specific client.

 ### GetLatestHeight

-`GetLatestHeight` should return the latest block height.
+`GetLatestHeight` should return the latest block height that the client state represents. .

 ### Validate

 `Validate` should validate every client state field and should return an error if any value is invalid.
 The light client implementor is in charge of determining which checks are required.
-See the [tendermint light client implementation](https://github.com/cosmos/ibc-go/blob/main/modules/light-clients/07-tendermint/client_state.go#L111) as a reference.
+See the [tendermint light client implementation](https://github.com/cosmos/ibc-go/blob/v6.0.0-rc1/modules/light-clients/07-tendermint/types/client_state.go#L101) as a reference.

 ### Status

 `Status` must return the status of the client.
 Only `Active` clients are allowed to process packets.
-All possible Status types can be found [here](https://github.com/cosmos/ibc-go/blob/main/modules/core/exported/client.go).
+All possible Status types can be found [here](https://github.com/cosmos/ibc-go/blob/v6.0.0-rc1/modules/core/exported/client.go#L26-L36).

 ### ZeroCustomFields